 Do you have creative and artistic content you would like shown as part of the Liverpool Irish Festival?
 Then read our artistic statement and creative call to see how you become involved.

 Each year the Liverpool Irish Festival sets a programme theme.
-Past themes have included, “exchange”, “unique stories, creatively told”, “migration”, “the meaning of ‘Irishness’” and “conviviality”.
-To build the theme, we pose questions to help us question and learn about Irishness, its influence and its creative spirit.
+Past themes have included, “hunger”, “exchange”, “unique stories, creatively told”, “migration”, “the meaning of ‘Irishness’” and “conviviality”.
+To build the theme, we pose questions to help us interrogate and understand Irishness, its influence and its creative spirit.

 Creative call: How to get involved